|Asian black hornet 1||Status LU: casual. 1st record: 2020.|

 Currently (2021-06-18), 25 records of the Asian black hornet in Luxembourg are accessible through the MNHNL-mdata portal (MNHNL, iNaturalist & GBIF 2020).

 On 4th September 2020, a team of experts tried to locate the nest (Renneson & Schneider 2020).
 The search was unsuccessful because the crowns of the trees in question could not be well inspected due to the dense foliage.
 The search will only be successful in autumn.
 However, the young queens will have already left their nest at that time to look for a wintering place.
 We must then probably expect an expansion of the population in 2021.
 The nest in Junglinster was found on 29th September under the eaves of a house.
 Further observations of the Asian black hornet have been since reported from Junglinster (2020-09-09 Cité Kremerich; 2020-09-16 CIPA).

 Further observations of the Asian black hornet in Luxembourg:

 - 2020-09-19: Schifflange, north of the school in Rue Michel-Rodange;

-- 2020-09-21: Esch-sur-Alzette: a nest of yellow-legged Asian hornet has been spotted high in a tree in a private garden near the bus station Wobrécken between rue Général G.S.
+- 2020-09-21: Esch-sur-Alzette: a nest of Asian black hornet has been spotted high in a tree in a private garden near the bus station Wobrécken between rue Général G.S.
 Patton and rue de la Tuilerie.
 This same nest was already photographed on 13th September, but reported on 30th September.